-UTA clinical teaching candidate: Cooperating teacher and School: UTA field supervisor:

-This form is to be completed by the cooperating teacher.
-Cooperating teachers should initial each item to verify response.
-Circle each item, Yes or No.

-1. The UTA candidate uses grammatically correct speech including verb YES NO

-2. The UTA candidate clearly enunciates sounds and words so that his/her YES NO students can clearly understand words and sentences.
+UTA clinical teaching candidate: Cooperating Teacher School: UTA Field Supervisor: DTA Fleid Supervisor: This form is to be completed by the cooperating teacher.
+Cooperating teachers should initial each to verify response.
+Circle each item, Yes or No. item 1.
+The UTA candidate uses grammatically correct speech including verb tense, pronouns, etc. 2.
+The UTA candidate clearly enunciates sounds and words so that his/her YES NO students can clearly understand words and sentences.
 3. The UTA candidate correctly pronounces words, especially YES NO technical terms or names in the content area.
 4. The UTA candidate speaks loudly enough so that his/her students can YES NO hear him/her, and at appropriate loudness for the size of the room.
 5. The UTA candidate speaks at an appropriate speed or rate so that YES NO students can clearly understand him/her.
 6. The UTA candidate gives clear verbal directions, descriptions, and explanations.
-YES NO

-7. The UTA candidate is free of speech defects that would impair his/her ability

-YES NO to communicate clearly (such as lisping, stuttering, etc.), or appropr compensates for the defect.

-8. The UTA candidate communicates with students using appropriate eye YES NO contact, gestures, and body movements.
+YES NO 7.
+The UTA candidate is free of speech defects that would impair his/her ability YES NO to communicate clearly (such as lisping, stuttering, etc.), or appropriately compensates for the defect.
+8. The UTA candidate communicates with students using appropriate eye /ES NO contact, gestures, and body movements.
 9. The UTA candidate communicates with students with appropriate YES NO enthusiasm, variation of tone, and expression.

-10. The UTA candidate communicates with his/her students with poise and self-YES NO confidence.
-11. The UTA candidate is free of inappropriate verbal and body mannerisms YES NO which are distracting for students.
+10. The UTA candidate communicates with his/her students with poise and self- YES NO confidence.

+11. The UTA candidate is free of inappropriate verbal and body mannerisms YES N(which are distracting for students.)
 12. The UTA candidate makes consistent use of inclusive language (gender/culture.
-YES NO

 13. The UTA candidate uses professional speech and mannerisms.
-YES NO

-14. The UTA candidate greets other professionals and students in a positive YES NO manner.

-OVERALL COMMENTS / SUGGESTIONS:
+YES NO 14.
+The UTA candidate greets other professionals and students in a positive ES NO manner.
+VERALL COMMENTS / SUGGESTIONS: Cooperating Teacher Signature Date Campus and Grade:

-Cooperating teacher Signature

-Date

-Campus and Grade: